MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 1. **Details**

-   Select the card itself to dive deeper into the measured reuslts.
+   Select the card itself to dive deeper into the measured results.
 When you select the card, Viva Insights brings you to the insight drill-down page.
 This page contains information like trend lines, peer comparisons, comparisons across groups within your organization, and distributions.

     >[!Note]
     >About comparisons across groups: if a team that reports into you doesn't meet the minimum group size set by your Insights admin, then granular data for that team won't be available.